Kurt F. Geisinger

+Education

+Geisinger holds a B.A. from Davidson College, M.A. from University of Georgia, and a Ph.D. from Pennsylvania State University.
+Geisinger also received the Alumni Fellow Award from the Pennsylvania State University.

 Career

-Geisinger received the Alumni Fellow Award from the Pennsylvania State University where he earned his Ph.D.

 Geisinger has held various academic positions throughout his distinguished career.
 He served as a professor of psychology and chair of the Psychology Department at Fordham University from 1977 to 1992.
 Subsequently, he assumed the role of Dean of Arts and Sciences at SUNY-Oswego from 1992 to 1997, followed by Vice President for Academic Affairs at Le Moyne College and the University of St. Thomas (Texas) from 1997 to 2006.
 Throughout his academic appointments, he maintained the rank of Professor of Psychology.
 Geisinger's areas of expertise encompass testing and psychometric theory, testing of individuals with disabilities and language minorities, performance assessment, legal issues in testing, and high-stakes tests for admissions and personnel selection.

 Geisinger received Jacob Cohen Award for Distinguished Teaching and Mentoring from Division 5 of the American Psychological Association.

 Geisinger has served as the past president of the International Test Commission, Division 5 (Quantitative and Qualitative Methodology) of the American Psychological Association and was president of the American Psychological Association's division of International Psychology.
 Geisinger held the position of president of Division 2 (Assessment and Evaluation) from 2018 to 2022 in International Association of Applied Psychology.